NarcisseChangom/BLAs-Migration-repo/README.md

 ### ii.
 Set directory reference and install user-written packages
 * Open "Master_file.do" and change the directory path in line 22 to be the corresponding location in your computer where you store the “Replication File BLA-Migration” folder.
 * Ensure all the user written Stata Packages needed for the analysis are installed and are up to date.
 The file "master_file.do" automatically checks and installs all required user-written commands from SSC that are not installed in your machine.
-Note that some of the user-written packages are not automatically updated in SSC.
-If you run into any issues with the SSC versions of these commands, you may want to install the latest stable version from the author's website.
+Note that some of the user-written packages are not automatically updated to the latest version in SSC (e.g., ivreghdfe).
+If you run into any issues with the SSC versions of these commands, you may want to install the latest stable version that is actively maintained by the authors.

 ### iii.
 Execute the "Master_file.do"